auth0/docs/articles/logs/streams/azure-event-grid.md

 ### Enable Event Grid resource provider

-If you haven’t previously used Event Grid, you will need to register the Event Grid resource provider
+If you haven’t previously used Event Grid, you will need to register the Event Grid resource provider.
+If you've used Event Grid before, skip to the next section.

 In your Azure portal: